MeqdamAlqudah/CodeReviewwith-Mohamed-Elshamy/README.md

 1- :npm init -y
 2- npm run build
 3- npm start
-then you can see the server of webpack and you can see your code.
+then you can see the webpack server.

 #### To get a local copy up and running follow these simple example steps.